fysnet/FYSOS/main/filesys/utils/ultimate/README.md

 allow.
 I would like to change this to allocate memory instead.
 This will free up .EXE size, as well as remove the limit of partitions it will allow.
 - [ ] There are items within each partition "type" that I need to fix or add to.
 - [ ] The current code release is for 64-bit Windows.
-I few (slight) modifications must be made if you wish to compile for 32-bit Windows.
+A few (slight) modifications must be made if you wish to compile for 32-bit Windows.

 ## To Build